Elizabeth A. Littell-Lamb

 Career Specialties: Littell-Lamb specializes in the history of non-Western cultures and societies, the history of imperialism and nationalism, the comparative history of social movements and the history of transnational feminism and transnational women’s organizations.

-Professional and Community Activities: Her research focuses on the history of women in modern China, especially their involvement in social movements and their adaptation and use of various Western ideologies, including Christianity, internationalism, feminism and socialism.
+Professional and Community Activities: Her research focuses on the history of women in twentieth century China, especially their involvement in social movements and their adaptation and use of Western ideologies, including Christianity, internationalism, feminism and socialism.
 She is also interested in the cross-cultural study of women’s social movements.

-Honors and Awards: In summer 2004, Dr. Littell-Lamb was a visiting scholar at Academia Sinica in Taiwan, and in 2000 she was a recipient of a Spencer Foundation Dissertation Writing Fellowship.
+Honors and Awards: UT's College of Social Science, Math and Education presented Littell-Lamb with the 2013-2014 Richard J. Piper Outstanding Service Award.
+In summer 2004, she was a visiting scholar at Academia Sinica in Taiwan, and in 2000 she was a recipient of a Spencer Foundation Dissertation Writing Fellowship.